platipustree/ActionsFundamentals/README.md

 # GitHub Actions Fundamentals

 Repo for the `GitHub Actions Fundamentals` training.
-Modified
+Modified a second time, this should not trigger a push workflow.

 ## 👉 Objectives